Economics: Business cycle

 The economics of a depression spurred the creation of "macroeconomics" as a separate discipline.
 During the Great Depression of the 1930s, John Maynard Keynes authored a book entitled The General Theory of Employment, Interest and Money, outlining the key theories of Keynesian economics.
 Keynes contended that aggregate demand for goods might be insufficient during economic downturns, leading to unnecessarily high unemployment and losses of potential output.

 He therefore advocated active policy responses by the public sector, including monetary policy actions by the central bank and fiscal policy actions by the government, to stabilize output over the business cycle.
 Thus, a central conclusion of Keynesian economics is that, in some situations, no strong automatic mechanism moves output and employment towards full employment levels.
 John Hicks' IS/LM model has been the most influential interpretation of The General Theory.

 Over the years, the understanding of the business cycle has branched into various research programs, mostly related to or distinct from Keynesianism.
 The neoclassical synthesis refers to the reconciliation of Keynesian economics with classical economics, stating that Keynesianism is correct in the short run but qualified by classical-like considerations in the intermediate and long run.

 New classical macroeconomics, as distinct from the Keynesian view of the business cycle, posits market clearing with imperfect information.
 It includes Friedman's permanent income hypothesis on consumption and "rational expectations" theory, led by Robert Lucas, and real business cycle theory.

 In contrast, the new Keynesian approach retains the rational expectations assumption; however, it assumes a variety of market failures.
-In particular, New Keynesians assume prices and wages are "sticky", which means they do not adjust instantaneously to changes in economic conditions.
+In particular, New Keynesians assume that prices and wages are "sticky", meaning they do not adjust instantaneously to changes in economic conditions.

 Thus, the new classical economists assume that prices and wages adjust automatically to attain full employment.
 In contrast, the new Keynesians see full employment as being automatically achieved only in the long run.
 Hence, government and central-bank policies are needed because the "long run" may be very long.